Zaid-Ajaj/Image-Processor/README.md

 # Image Processor

 ### ImageFilter
-This consists of first, the ImageFilter, which is a small library for filtering images using filters like, Grayscale, Sepia Tone or Adjusting Brightness/Darkness and an Edge detector.
+This is a small library for filtering images that applies filters like, grayscale, sepia tone or adjusting brightness/darkness and with an edge detector.
 There are a couple of optimizations applied to this library so it has reasonable effeciency.
 Check it out!

 ### ImageProccesor
-A Windows forms application (a GUI) the uses ImageFilter library to work with images on the computer
+A Windows forms application (GUI) the uses ImageFilter library to work with images on the computer